The Lion King: Casting

 The voice actors were chosen for how they fit and could add to the characters; for instance, James Earl Jones was cast because the directors found his voice "powerful" and similar to a lion's roar.
 Jones remarked that during the years of production, Mufasa "became more and more of a dopey dad instead of [a] grand king".
+Originally, Jess Harnell and Jim Cummings were Timon and Pumbaa during the production, recording a demo of "Hakuna Matata".

 Nathan Lane auditioned for Zazu, and Ernie Sabella for one of the hyenas.
 Upon meeting at the recording studio, Lane and Sabella – who were starring together in a Broadway production of Guys and Dolls at the time – were asked to record together as hyenas.
-The directors laughed at their performance and decided to instead cast them as Timon and Pumbaa.
+The directors loved the chemistry between Lane and Sabella when they auditioned for roles as hyenas/Zazu, so they decided to cast them as Timon and Pumbaa instead.
 For the hyenas, the original intention was to reunite Cheech & Chong, but while Cheech Marin agreed to voice Banzai, Tommy Chong was unavailable.
 His role was changed into a female hyena, Shenzi, voiced by Whoopi Goldberg, who insisted on being in the film.
 The English double act Vic Reeves and Bob Mortimer auditioned for roles as a pair of chipmunks; according to Mortimer, the producers were enthusiastic, but he and Reeves were uncomfortable with their corporate attitude and abandoned the film.
 Rowan Atkinson was initially uninterested in the studio's offer to voice Zazu, later explaining that "voice work is something I generally had never done and never liked [...]
 I'm a visual artist, if I'm anything, and it seemed to be a pointless thing to do".
 His friend and fellow Mr. Bean writer/actor Robin Driscoll convinced him to accept the role, and Atkinson retrospectively expressed that The Lion King became "a really, very special film".

 Matthew Broderick was cast as adult Simba early during production.
 Broderick only recorded with another actor once over the three years he worked on the film, and only learned that Moira Kelly voiced Nala at the film's premiere.
-English actors Tim Curry, Malcolm McDowell, Alan Rickman, Patrick Stewart, and Ian McKellen were considered for the role of Scar, which eventually went to fellow Englishman Jeremy Irons.
+Tim Curry, Jonathan Pryce, David Ogden Stiers, John Lithgow, Michael Wincott, Malcolm McDowell, Alan Rickman, Patrick Stewart, and Ian McKellen were considered for the role of Scar, which eventually went to Jeremy Irons.
 Irons initially turned down the part, as he felt uncomfortable going to a comedic role after his dramatic portrayal of Claus von Bülow in Reversal of Fortune (1990).
 His performance in that film inspired the writers to incorporate more of his acting as von Bülow in the script – adding one of that character's lines, "You have no idea" – and prompted animator Andreas Deja to watch Reversal of Fortune and Damage (1992) in order to incorporate Irons' facial traits and tics.